Delta Junction, Alaska

-Delta Junction (Делта-Джанкшен; Делта-Джанкшен) is a city in the Southeast Fairbanks Census Area, Alaska, United States.
-As of the 2010 census, the population was 958, up from 840 in 2000.
-The 2018 estimate was down to 931.
+Delta Junction (Делта-Джанкшен; Делта-Джанкшен) is a city in Southeast Fairbanks Census Area, Alaska, United States.
+As of the 2020 census, its population was 918.
 The city is located a short distance south of the confluence of the Delta River with the Tanana River, which is at Big Delta.
 It is about 160 km south of Fairbanks.
 Native inhabitants are Tanana Athabaskans.

 History

 For at least 10,000 years, Athabascan indigenous peoples have inhabited portions of the interior of Alaska.
 Early inhabitants survived by hunting and fishing.
 The early history of non-native settlement in the area occurred at the river crossing at Big Delta and is found at the entry, Big Delta, Alaska.

-In 1904, the town first served as a telegraph station.
+In 1904, the location first served as a telegraph station.
 In 1928, a herd of 23 bison were brought from the National Bison Range in Montana to an area south of Big Delta to provide an additional game species for hunters.
 Buffalo Center, a small community near the center of present-day Delta Junction, was named because of their presence, especially during the winter months.
-The huge animals were troublesome, and sometimes made landings dangerous at nearby Allen Army Airfield.
+The huge animals were troublesome, and sometimes made landings dangerous at nearby Allen Field.

+World War II (1941–1945)

 During World War II, the United States aided the Soviet Union against Germany by sending airplanes and supplies authorized by the Lend-lease Act to the Soviet Union through Alaska into the Russian Far East.
 The Alaska Highway was built to connect an existing road in Dawson Creek, British Columbia, Canada, with the Richardson Highway in Alaska, a distance of 2290 km.

 The Alaska Highway met the Richardson Highway at a point 12 km south along the Delta River from Big Delta.
 The place where the highways met became known as Delta Junction.
-Allen Army Airfield was constructed 5 mi south of Delta Junction for use in sending supplies to Russia.
+Allen Field was constructed 5 mi south of Delta Junction for use in sending supplies to Russia.
 The Glenn Highway was built from Anchorage to what is now Glennallen, where it met the Richardson Highway.
 This connection created a motor route between Anchorage and Fairbanks, Alaska.